This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, add the flour, sugars, salt, cinnamon, and baking powder.
-Mix with paddle (by hand) just to distribute ingredients.
-Add butter.
-Mix on low to cut in the butter until the butter is no longer visible and it resembles wet sand.
+- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, combine the flour, both sugars, salt, cinnamon, and baking powder.
+Add the cold cubed butter and mix on low until no visible pieces remain and the mixture resembles wet sand.

 - With the mixer running on low, slowly pour in the cream mixture and mix until almost incorporated.